Nikhil-Titus-Bose/dp-projects-nikhil-titus/README.md

 ## Long term goals

 * Get familiarized with Galapagos and the cloud infrastructure at Bose.
-* Milestone 1: Get spark up and running on Galapagos and do some benchmarks (benchmarks tests to be identified)
+* Milestone 1: Set up spark on Galapagos and do some benchmarks (benchmarks tests to be identified)
-* Milestone 2: Port summarization engine written in map reduce to scala and spark.
+* Milestone 2: Migrate summarization engine written in map reduce to scala and spark.

 ## Results accomplished